 Context is always important though, as Z Grills is offering some of the cheapest pellet grills/smokers on the market right now.
 And as David states in his video review above, if you are looking for a pellet smoker on a tight budget a Z Grill will be competent in this regard.

-That’s it!
-Thanks for reading.
-I hope you found this analysis of the Z Grills range useful.
-You may also want to check out my ZGrills vs Grilla Grills or my Traeger vs Z Grills articles.
-If you are interested in a Z Grill their full range is available for direct order over at ZGrills.com.
+You may also want to check out my article on Z Grills error codes.
 If you want to research your options a bit more before taking the plunge on a pellet grill please review my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.

 Now, you may already be aware of a few of the other brands such as Pit Boss, Camp Chef, Z Grills and I’m sure you are aware of Weber, though you may not have known they have entered the pellet grill game.
 However, they are now many, many more brands to look into.
 Some may be what are commonly referred to as ‘Traeger clones’, but many others are offering their own unique designs and features.